 Tradeoffs to evaluate:

-• Visibility is the payoff.
-Every invoice's path through the pipeline is recorded as a workflow execution with step-level status, timing, inputs, and outputs.
-When something fails at 2 AM, you open the workflow UI and see exactly which step failed, with what input, on which retry attempt.
+- Visibility is the payoff.
+Each invoice is recorded as a workflow execution with step-level status, timing, inputs, and outputs, so failures show the exact step, input, and retry attempt.

 Failure handling in orchestration engines is centralized and policy-driven.
 Each step declares its own retry policy, timeout, and fallback behavior.
 Failed workflows pause in a visible failed state rather than silently landing in a DLQ, which makes operational response faster.